esnet/gdg/website/content/en/docs/gdg/configuration.md

       - elasticsearch
 ```

-The snippet above will ONLY import datasources for elasticsearch
+The snippet above will ONLY import connections for elasticsearch